davidstanke/instapuller/README.md

 ## Setup

-> 🥧NOTE: This looks like a lot of setup, but **it will only take about 5 minutes.** It's just a bunch of copy-and-paste scripts to run in cloud shell. 🍰
+> 🥧 NOTE: This looks like a lot of setup, but **it will only take about 5 minutes.** It's just a bunch of copy-and-paste scripts to run in cloud shell. 🍰

 You can run these steps from any terminal that has gcloud and docker, but the easiest way is to **run all the following commands in cloud shell**.
-You'll need a GitHub.com personal account. *Recommended: create a new GCP project before proceeding.
-Run `gcloud init` if needed to authorize your session to the project you'll use for this application.*
+You'll need a GitHub.com personal account. *Recommended: create a new GCP project before proceeding.*

 #### Set some convenience vars
 ```bash